satukon/Student-register/README.md

 ## Goals
 - As this was an university project, the main goal was to learn basic application development: to perform CRUD-operations between UI and a database, and to implement business logic to UI elements.
+- This does not represent my current skill level any more, but demonstrates basic knowledge of Java programming 🙏

 ## Screenshots